maani-safari/Hollow-Knight/README.md

 ## ❤️ Credits

+This project was developed as an **Academic Programming (AP) course project**.

 Inspired by **Hollow Knight** by Team Cherry.

 Built with **LibGDX**, **LWJGL**, and **gdx-liftoff**.

-> An unofficial fan-made project inspired by Hollow Knight.
+> An unofficial educational fan project inspired by Hollow Knight.
+> This project is not affiliated with or endorsed by Team Cherry.